ketozhang/notes/mynotebook/Physics/Electrodynamics/Electrostatics/Poisson-Laplace-Equation.md

----
-title: Poisson and Laplace's equation
+#  Poisson and Laplace's equation
----

 The motivation for using the Laplace's equation in electrostatics is to solve for the electric potential $V(\boldsymbol r)$.
 Recall that from Gauss' law one may derive the Poisson equation,